Cheesy Herb Stuffing

 Can you freeze stuffing?

 Yes, you totally can!

 Once prepared and cooled to room temperature, herb stuffing can be stored in a sealed container or freezer bag for one to three months.

 - For most stuffing recipes, you’ll need a trusty 9×13 baking dish.
 I like this one because not only is it good quality but it also makes a pretty serving dish.

 - You’ll also need a large bowl for this recipe.
-I like this 13 quart mixing bowl because it’s light, easy to handle, and more than big enough for all the ingredients.
+I like this 13-quart mixing bowl because it’s light, easy to handle, and more than big enough for all the ingredients.

 Cheesy Herb Stuffing

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 2 cup onion chopped
+- 2 cups chopped yellow onion

 - 1 pinch salt